Close icon

 How long does it take for Celexa to work?

-Many people start feeling the effects of Celexa in the first 1-4 weeks, but it’s possible for it to take up to 12 weeks to feel the full effects.
+Many people start feeling the effects of Celexa in the first 2-4 weeks, but it’s possible for it to take up to 12 weeks to feel the full effects.
 Consider tracking your mood and symptoms as you start the medication so you can see what progress you’re making.
 Simply write down how you’re feeling, including a short description of your mood and any side effects you experience, in a notebook or on your phone each day.
+Here's more on how long Celexa takes to work.

 One of the most important parts of mental health treatment, including medication, is consistency.
 It can take a few weeks for your brain to adapt to the changes and for you to notice a difference, but that doesn’t mean you should stop taking it.